esampan/heart-disease-prediction/README.md

 - Improving model accuracy

 ## Files
-- [RandomForest.ipynb](RandomForest.ipynb) — Jupyter Notebook containing the full analysis and model development process.
+- [RandomForest.ipynb](RandomForest.ipynb) — Collab Notebook containing the full analysis and model development process.

 ## Note
 This is a beginner machine learning portfolio project created for learning and skill development.